go-aah/docs/aah-cli-tool.md

 ---
 # aah CLI Tool

-Here you will learn aah CLI tool usage and available commands.
-It comes very handy for development, Continuous Integration (CI) and deployment.
+Here you will learn aah CLI tool usage and available sub-commands.
+It comes very handy for development, Continuous Integration (CI) and deployment preparation.

 ### Available Commands
   * [version](#command-version)